South Hurstville

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 South Hurstville has 31 active public transport stops, all of which are bus stops.
 These stops are served by 13 different routes that together facilitate 1,116 weekly passenger trips.
-The area's transport accessibility is rated as excellent, with residents on average located just 109 meters from the nearest stop.
-As a predominantly residential area, most commuters travel outward.
-Cars remain the primary mode of transportation, used by 76% of residents, while trains are used by 14% and walking by 5%.
-On average, there are 1.2 vehicles per dwelling.
+The area's transport accessibility is rated as excellent, with residents typically living just 109 meters from the nearest stop.
+Most residents commute outward due to South Hurstville being primarily residential.
+Cars remain the dominant mode of transportation at 76%, followed by trains at 14% and walking at 5%.
+On average, there are 1.2 vehicles per dwelling in the area.

-According to the 2021 Census, a high proportion of residents, 40.9%, work from home, which may be partly due to COVID-19 conditions.
-Service frequency across all routes averages 159 trips per day, equating to approximately 36 weekly trips per stop.
+According to the 2021 Census, a high proportion of residents, 40.9%, work from home, which may be partially due to COVID-19 conditions.
+The service frequency averages 159 trips per day across all routes, equating to approximately 36 weekly trips per individual stop.

 Frequently Asked Questions - Transport